 The number of farms in the United States proves to be about 5,800,000.
 When complete, the census will show all about each farm.
-The stock on each, the acres cultivated, the tools in use, the mortgages, if any, whether occupied by owner or tenant, all these
+The stock on use, the mortgages, if any, whether occupied by owner or tenant, all these details and more are embedded to the